Creative Australia is working with Patternmakers and WolfBrown in 2023 to understand changes in the behaviours and sentiments of arts-goers.

 Baseline data was collected in May 2020 in a cross-sector collaborative survey process involving 159 arts and cultural organisations, including museums, galleries, performing arts organisations and festivals.

 The Audience Outlook Monitor tracking study was extended for a further three phases in 2023, with a new focus on cost-of-living pressures and other factors impacting on audience behaviour.
-The first two phases of data collection will occur in April 2023 and August 2023, and the final data will be collected in October 2023.
+The first two phases of data collection occurred in April 2023 and August 2023, and the final data focusing on different experiences of audiences in the city areas, outer suburban areas and regional areas, are released in the latest Spring Pulse Check 2023.